judyboon/Bayesian-Partition-/README.md

 blocks that values within a block share similar pattern.
 Co-module extends this concept to two matrices with a common dimension.

+## About the folders
+* _code_ contains the source code of implementing the model
+* _realData_ contains the network data used in the original paper

 ## Code

 ### Compilation